Sleepy Hollow, New York: North Tarrytown

 The industrial heyday of the Tarrytowns lasted until the 1973–1975 recession in the United States.
 Manufacturing employment in the Tarrytowns started steadily declining, following a nationwide trend.
 The Duracell (formerly, P. R. Mallory and Co) battery manufacturing facility on Elm Street closed in 1984.
 The North Tarrytown Assembly followed in 1996.
-Manufacturing buildings were demolished, and the two heavily polluted sites would undergo a lengthy decontamination.
+When the last vehicle rolled off the line at the end of June 1996, it concluded "the run of the longest continuously operating manufacturing facility in the GM family."
+Within years, manufacturing buildings were demolished.
+(The heavily polluted sites subsequently underwent a lengthy decontamination.)